 Oh, did I mention that this is a bird hunter’s paradise?

+Why So Many?
 A diversity of habitats creates the Western States’ bird bonanza.
 As you travel west, the climate begins to dry.
 Human population begins to thin.
 Roads narrow, towns shrink.
 The land begins to undulate, then climb.
 Mountains loom.
 Canyons plunge.
 Rivers run.
 Wetlands sparkle in the sunlight.
 Vegetation diversifies.
 Microclimates erupt and birds adapt to meet the diverse conditions.
 Pheasants thrive where grasslands mingle with grainfields.
 Sharptails and prairie chickens dance amid prairie grasslands.
 Where sagebrush mixes with the grass, sage grouse strut.
 As grasses shorten and intermix with wheat fields, gray partridge coveys increase.
 Chukars laugh where cliffs, rocks and clay badlands make pheasants tremble.
 Up in the pines blue grouse haunt the dry ridges while ruffed grouse patter along the stream courses.
 Above about 8,000 feet, spruce grouse live lives of quiet isolation.

 When the trees dwindle to alpine, three kinds of ptarmigan take over, but only the white-tailed is hunted south of Canada.
 From Washington through California, valley quail swarm around irrigated ag fields mixed with deciduous brush.
 The largely unknown mountain quail takes over at higher elevations in this same area.
 Gambel, scaled and Montezuma quail constitute the great triumvirate in Arizona and parts of New Mexico.
 Scaled quail blend with bobwhites in West Texas and Oklahoma.
 High in the highest, most isolated mountain ranges of Nevada, the rare, introduced Himalayan snowcock beckons the strongest adventurers.
 Meanwhile, from North Dakota through Texas you’ll find some combination of sharp-tailed grouse, prairie chickens, gray partridge, pheasants and bobwhite quail in a mix of grass, brush and croplands.

-Of course, stepping into great flocks of these birds isn’t quite as simple as entering a national forest and starting to walk.
+Sorting It Out Of course, stepping into great flocks of these birds isn’t quite as simple as entering a national forest and starting to walk.
 For all their diversity and relative abundance, Western birds can be devilishly difficult to pinpoint, especially when natural stresses like drought, floods, blizzards, wild fires and diseases sweep through an area.
 Before launching any trip, do your research or you could hunt a temporary dead zone.

 Each state maintains its own website detailing information on species, distribution, relative abundance, season dates, bag limits, license fees, etc. Study these to get an idea what sort of hunting to anticipate.
 Most sites will include lists and maps of public hunting lands.
 Use digital mapping aids (Google Earth is great) to study these.
 On the ground, Hunting GPS maps on certain Garmin GPS units show land ownership.
 Used on a computer, Hunting GPS Maps can help you identify huntable lands from home.